Pushpendra7026/Find-Area-of-circle-/README.md

 # Find-Area-of-circle-
-Find Area of circle use this repository
+To use this repository, <br>
+You can calculate the Area of a circle. <br>
-You can enter radius of circle and then you got the area of a Circle.
+You can simply enter the radius of circle and then you got the area of a Circle. <br>
+Thanks for visiting...